I think Drop Point is more versatile than a Clip Point

 There are two popular steels you’ll find on most knives; carbon steel and stainless steel.

-The carbon steel is made out of iron and carbon.
-They are sharper, have better hardness, better edge retention and is easy to sharpen; however, it is not rust-resistant and may have to sharpen it quite often.
-These blades are fragile but they are suitable for detailed work and precise cutting.
+The carbon steel is sharper, has better edge retention and is easy to sharpen; however, it is not weather resistant and you may have to sharpen it quite often.

 A full tang blade runs through the entire knife from the tip to the handle end and it is the strongest one to perform any heavy-duty task.
 For drop point blades, I highly recommend this tang.